(Blind Dead Movie Night # 3)

 The origin of the Blind Dead Templar Knights is tweaked and fiddled with throughout the series, but TOMBS is where the basic premise is laid out.
 In a flashback to their origin story (placed as a prologue in the U.S. version and slightly edited) the Knights, who after returning from The Crusades have become immersed in blood sacrifice and devil worshipping rites, tie up an un-credited Britt Nichols (Jess Franco regular i.e. LA FILLE DE DRACULA) spread eagle on a wooden rack, slice her open and then proceed to drink her blood vampire-like.
 As this has been going on for awhile, it finally gets the local populace riled up enough where they proceed to execute the Knights and hang then in trees till the crows eat their eyes out.

 As with all Blind Dead movies the plot drags a bit when the Blind Dead aren’t around.
 TOMBS sets their initial resurrection & attack sequence in the first 30 minutes and then waits until the climax for their next appearance, so we are treated to a rather lengthy middle section that has Betty & Roger investigating Virginia’s disappearance, visiting a professor to get the history of the Templars and rather inexorably hooking up with some smugglers (the leader of whom is related to the professor !?).
 TOMBS does introduce a plot device however that doesn’t appear in any of the others films and that’s the reanimating of the bitten victims of the Knights.
-The resurrection of Virginia’s autopsied body (complete with stitches) helps the non-Blind Dead middle section along and her initial rising up from the autopsy table and later stalking of a female victim in a mannequin factory (complete with pulsating red light) is a definite highlight.
+The resurrection of Virginia’s autopsied body (complete with stitches) helps the non-Blind Dead middle section along and her initial rising up from the autopsy table and later stalking of a female victim in a mannequin factory (complete with Bava-like pulsating red light) is a definite highlight.

 The acting is uniformly fairly stale (even in the non-dubbed version) with most of the characters being rather flat, with only Maria Elena Arpón (who was also in the excellent The House That Screamed) as Virginia showing any real spark - and unfortunately she is killed off quickly.
 In addition the lesbian flashback between Virginia & Betty is unintentionally hilarious with its white gowns, chezzy lounge music & soft focus (not to mention ballroom dancing).
 Whatever faults are in the movie (as with all Blind Dead movies), they are redeemed by the presence of the Blind Dead themselves with their final attack on a passenger train the greatest scene of horror in the series (especially in the uncut version on Blue Underground's DVD).
 Ossorio pulls off some excellent set pieces including the eerie mannequin factory (complete with Bava inspired lighting) and the very creepy monastery & graveyard.